GenesisEducationKyiv/software-engineering-school-4-0-fdemchenko/README.md

 ## Running application

-Edit `docker-compose.yml` file and put your SMTP credentials, to be able to send updates to subscribers

-To start http server and PostgreSQL service run: - `docker compose up`
+### Local
+Create set of local configuration files (use `config/*.pruduction.yml` as an example) with development values.
+Then create `docker-compose.local.yml` to add configation specific directives to core `docker-compose.yml` file.

+`docker compose -f docker-compose.yml -f docker-compose.local.yml --build`

+### Production
+Edit set of configuration files (`config/*.pruduction.yml`), put there your SMTP credentials and so on.
+Edit `docker-compose.production.yml` to change environment variables values for DB and RabbitMQ.

+`docker compose -f docker-compose.yml -f docker-compose.production.yml --build`

 ## Metrics